-I am a qualified counsellor, psychotherapist and a supervisor in training (see separate profile)
+I am a qualified counsellor, psychotherapist and supervisor (see separate profile)

 Life has a habit of throwing a spanner in the works when you least need or expect it.
 From a specific issue or crisis to a general feeling that things could be a little better, counselling allows you to broach these sometimes difficult topics in a safe, supported and confidential environment.